Red River Chorale History

 During the first concert year, the Chorale presented two other concerts--a Valentine's Day dessert cabaret in two seatings, and a performance with the Rapides Symphony Orchestra of Mozart's "Requiem."

 During the next year, the Board developed the By-laws necessary to qualify for 501c3 tax-exempt status, a necessary step to enable the new group to accept tax-exempt donations and grants, vital components, along with ticket sales, in the financial stability of any non-profit arts group.

 After two seasons, Fred Graham took a music position in Little Rock, Arkansas, and the Chorale was fortunate in hiring as Artistic Director Dr. Burt Allen, Coordinator of Choral Activities at Northwestern State University in Natchitoches.
-Dr. Allen remained director through early 2020, when the COVID lockdown ended our season midway through.
+Dr. Allen remained director through early 2020, when the COVID lockdown ended our season prematurely.
 Dr. Allen decided to retire after that season.
 The Chorale is very grateful to him for the growth and maturity it gained under his leadership.